 Stop worrying that "the feeling is gone" and remember that even the best marriages get stuck sometimes, and if you're focused on what's wrong instead of bringing your best self to your marriage, that's a good recipe for failure.
 Lose the "woe is me" and make a list of the things you can do to make yourself happier right now — and do some of them!
 "The best way to love your partner is to work on yourself," Lerner says.

-Spy on Him
+20. Spy on your partner.

 Literally!
 There's a reason why the old sentiment is such a classic.
 Spending time apart gives you a chance to reflect on your relationship, gets you out of your routine and, most obviously (and perhaps most significantly!), gives you an opportunity to miss each other!
 Get on the phone and schedule that girls' weekend that you and your friends keep talking about, visit your mother or give yourself the gift of some time alone.
 A little bit of time spent apart will make a big difference in how you reconnect afterwards.

-Invent an Anniversary
+24. Invent an anniversary.

 Sure, you celebrate the Big One every year, but why not devise other reasons to mark the passing of your lives together?
 Reenact your first date by making the same sort of food you ate at the restaurant or rent the movie that you saw together in the theater.
 Make the first of the month "picnic on the family room floor" night.
 Have "half" anniversaries by celebrating the date six months before your actual anniversary.
 By giving ordinary days special significance, you'll give each other reason to stop time and reflect on the life you're building together.

-Communicate in a New Way
+25. Communicate in a new way.

-Simply browsing shots from your history together will help you remember why you fell in love with him in the first place.
+Simply browsing shots from your history together will help you remember why you fell in love with your partner in the first place.
 But if you want to take it a step further, examine your "relationship archives" together and reminisce about the memories, large and small, that you've created over the years, whether it's the dozens of photos that you took during your first few weeks as parents or the random candids that you've forgotten about.
 Going down memory lane can help you...

-Discuss the News
+30. Discuss the news.